3D Printing in Healthcare: Revolutionizing the Medical Industry

 What materials are used in medical 3D printing?

-Metals like titanium and special bioinks are used.
+Metals such as titanium and specialized bioinks are used.

 Is 3D printing cost-effective?